mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 In 1913, Henry Ford installed the [first moving assembly line](https://www.history.com/this-day-in-history/fords-assembly-line-starts-rolling) for the mass production of an entire automobile.
 No single person in this entire organization, not even Henry himself, could have made an error that would have gone unnoticed and would have resulted in the disruption of all the Ford car produced that year and the years before.

 Since everyone makes mistakes, organizations need to ensure that there is a fail-safe behind everyone that interacts with software systems: employees, contractors, partners, and suppliers.
-There are ways to achieve that and I believe technology leaders today can learn from the people that have been running nuclear submarines for decades.
+There are ways to achieve that and I believe leaders today can learn from the people that have been running US nuclear submarines for decades.
 [SUBSAFE](https://www.usni.org/magazines/proceedings/2014/june/pillars-submarine-safety) is a certification that was established by the US Navy following the loss of 16 submarines in non-combat related incidents between 1915 and 1963, including the USS Thresher in 1963.
 No submarine has been lost ever since.
-If you have the time, I recommend that you read the [statement by Rear Admiral Paul E. Sullivan about SUBSAFE](https://www.navy.mil/navydata/testimony/safety/sullivan031029.txt) given before the house science committee in October 2003.
+If you have the time, I recommend that you read the [statement by Rear Admiral Paul E. Sullivan about SUBSAFE](https://www.navy.mil/navydata/testimony/safety/sullivan031029.txt) given before the House Science Committee in October 2003.

 Privilege (of least access) separation both at software and at process level